indyblue/template/README.md

 DOM monitoring:
 * attribute patterns are always monitored
-* isSingleTextChild: monitored, uses innerHTML, so can contain html
+* isSingleTextChild: monitored, uses innerHTML, so can contain html (with as-html attribute)
 * other text nodes: not monitored, uses nodeValue, so only supports plain text
 * repeats:
   * if standard array index mode: